levon-brokenponyclub/russell-publishing-workbooks-crm-integration/README.md

 - **ACF-Driven Form Generation**: Registration forms for gated content are auto-generated from ACF field groups, so the backend forms always match the content requirements.
 - **Debug Logging Enhanced**: Lead creation, ticket generation, and event/person sync are now logged with greater detail, including Workbooks object IDs and clear success/failure signals.
 - **Documentation and File Structure**: Major updates to documentation, changelog history, and feature explanations to reflect the new universal content gating approach and improved process.
+- **Handler & Submission Process Overhaul**: New unified Ninja Forms and webinar handlers, with robust debug logging, stepwise processing, and a dedicated mailing list queue system for all webinar/event registrations.
+All actions are logged with unique debug IDs for traceability and troubleshooting.

 ### Version 1.4.4
 - **Sales Lead Enforcement**: Ensured that a new sales lead is always created for every event/ticket registration, regardless of existing tickets or person records, across Ninja Forms and Media Planner integration.